Endgame (play)

 Endgame is an absurdist, tragicomic one-act play by the Irish playwright Samuel Beckett.
 First performed in London in 1957, it is about a blind, paralysed, domineering elderly man, his geriatric parents, and his servile companion in an abandoned house in a fictional post-apocalyptic wasteland, all of whom await an unspecified "end".
 Much of the play's content consists of terse, back and forth dialogue between the characters reminiscent of bantering, along with trivial stage actions.
 The plot is also supplanted by the development of a grotesque story-within-a-story that the character Hamm is relating.
 The play's title refers to chess and frames the characters as acting out a losing battle with each other or their fate.

 Originally written in French (entitled Fin de partie), the play was translated into English by Beckett himself and first performed on 3 April 1957 at the Royal Court Theatre in London in a French-language production.
 It is usually considered among Beckett's most notable works.
 The literary critic Harold Bloom called it the most original work of literature of the 20th century, saying that "[Other dramatists of the time] have no Endgame; to find a drama of its reverberatory power, you have to return to Ibsen."
-Beckett considered it his masterpiece and saw it as the most aesthetically perfect, compact representation of his artistic views on human existence, and refers to it when speaking autobiographically through Krapp in Krapp's Last Tape when he mentions he had "already written the masterpiece"..
+Beckett considered it his masterpiece and saw it as the most aesthetically perfect, compact representation of his artistic views on human existence.

 Endgame is one of the most significant plays in Beckett's body of work and in the broader context of 20th-century drama, particularly in the Theatre of the Absurd genre.
 Its importance lies in its exploration of various existential themes, its minimalist and bleak portrayal of human existence, and its influence on subsequent playwrights.